 Generally speaking, any therapy is better than none.

-The access to therapy and to an interdisciplinary team of experts for rehabilitation can help through the challenging process of regaining functionality and independence.
+Access to therapy and to an interdisciplinary team of experts for rehabilitation can help through the challenging process of regaining functionality and independence

 〉After a stroke, the biggest results in the rehabilitation process will occur in the first few weeks.
 Due to neuroplasticity (the ability of our brain to reorganize) with ongoing therapy, continuous improvement can be expected.
 (6)

 The success of the rehabilitation process depends on a high amount of active therapy time.
 Often a variety of therapeutic approaches are necessary to achieve progress.

 The complex functionality of our hands is a challenging aspect of the upper limb rehabilitation process.
 Activity limitation, reduced participation, and the inability to use one’s arm and hand can lead to loss of independence in daily life.

 Full recovery is not always possible, but improvement is.

 Therapy doesn’t stop after an hour of OT or PT, it’s not only inpatient or outpatient therapy.
 Studies show that stroke patients need even more repetitions of a movement in order to re-learn it.
 Every activity, every challenge in daily life is part of therapy and can add to these repetitions.

 〉Therapists will assign home exercises in order to maximize the therapy time.
 The patient has to have a lot of internal motivation and self-control to follow through with such a plan.
 (7)